fieldbook/api-docs/codelets/slackbot.md

 ```

 We're requiring those modules because we'll use them later.
 We've included a
-[big list](link-to-module-list) of popular npm modules for you to use (we're
+[big list](../codelets.md#modules) of popular npm modules for you to use (we're
 always open to adding more — just give us a shout).

 Let's start out by looking at the text parameter Slack gives us.
 This
-represents what the user types after `/codelet`.
+represents what the user types after `/project-codelet`.

 ```js
 ...